 We started by encouraging Anthony to go to the toilet every 2 hours and progressed to reminding him after meals,” Rebecca said.

 “Over time he began to understand and acknowledge the sensation of needing to go to the toilet and didn’t need prompting or reminding.
 Anthony is now using the toilet independently and has the ability to recognise the sensation.”

 “To help Anthony transition out of nappies, we started encouraging him to wear jocks for an hour or two in the mornings, rather than removing the nappies completely.
 We slowly increased the time he wore jocks throughout the day, and now he is wearing jocks full time and even staying dry at night.”

 Anthony’s journey to independent toileting has spanned nearly 3 years, with Rebecca hosting sessions with Anthony and his family every 3-4 weeks.
-As they live over an hour away from their local clinic, sessions have been provided both in-person and via teletherapy to reduce travel costs in Anthony’s NDIS plan.
+As they live over an hour away from their local office, sessions have been provided both in-person and via teletherapy to reduce travel costs in Anthony’s NDIS plan.

 “It’s been a slow, steady and patient road to success.
 We took small steps and worked to ensure Anthony was not overwhelmed during any part of the process,” Rebecca said.